Mlluiz39/Mlluiz39/README.md

 ## *Hello, my name is Marcelo Luiz* 👋

-I am currently an **IT student** here in Brazil in the third semester of the faculty of
+I am currently an **IT student** here in Brazil the third semester of the faculty

 analysis and systems development, at Laureate International Universities FMU.